Skip to main content

 Australian Privacy Act and the APPs

-Customer and staff records are personal information.
-Where that data moves between systems we document which fields sync, keep access least privilege, and align retention and handling with the Australian Privacy Principles.
-Nothing personal moves that does not need to, and the design is written down rather than assumed.
+Customer and staff records in BigCommerce are personal information.
+Where those fields move between systems we write down exactly which ones sync, keep each API account least privilege, and align retention and handling with the Australian Privacy Principles.
+Nothing personal travels that does not need to, and the design is documented rather than assumed.

 Sandbox testing and a parallel run before cutover

 We never build straight onto your live store and hope.
-The integration is built and tested against a sandbox store or a safe subset, then run in parallel with your current process so the two can be compared before anything is switched over.
-You see it working correctly on real orders before it takes over.
+The integration is built and proven against a sandbox store or a safe subset of your data, then run in parallel with your current process so both can be compared on real orders before anything switches over.
+You watch it post the right invoice and decrement the right SKU before it takes the wheel.

 Change management and staff training

-The technology is only half the job; people have to trust the new flow.
-We document what each automation does in plain English, train the team that lives in the store every day, and phase the rollout so nobody is left guessing why an order moved.
-The team owns the process, not a black box.
+The build is only half the job; the team that lives in BigCommerce every day has to trust the new flow.
+We document what each automation does in plain English, train the people who process orders, pick and invoice, and phase the rollout so nobody is left wondering why an order jumped a step.
+Your team owns the process, not a black box.

 How Yes AI Delivers It